rajatgl17/blog/_posts/2020-04-19-why-b-tree-index-part-1.md

 4. Queue - Similar to stack (FIFO instead of LIFO) it also takes O(n) search time.
 Therefore we can discard it as well.

+5. Unsorted linked list - Takes O(n) search time.
+Therefore we can discard it as well.

+6. Sorted linked list - Takes O(n) search time.
+Therefore we can discard it as well.

-5. Binary search tree - O(log n) search time, also insertion and deletion overhead is also O(log n).
+7. Binary search tree - O(log n) search time, also insertion and deletion overhead is also O(log n).
 Best among all, till now.
 Let us shortlist this.

-6. Heap - O(n) search time, so we can discard this.
+8. Heap - O(n) search time, so we can discard this.

-7. Hash table - As per the above table it is way better than even binary search tree, with O(1) search/insertion/deletion.
+9. Hash table - As per the above table it is way better than even binary search tree, with O(1) search/insertion/deletion.
 Must for shortlisting.
 Right?
 Let us shortlist this as well.

 10. B-Tree - For worst-case analysis, it too has the same properties as of a binary search tree.
 Since we have shortlisted BST, we must shortlist this as well.